 FREE SHIPPING for online retail orders over $99*!

-(excluding clearance, DIY supplies, and BURN Members.
+(excludes clearance, DIY supplies, Candle Makers and Wholesalers.
 Applicable for U.S. retail orders only)

 Scents can get embedded in your memory, especially if that particular scent made a strong impression.
 Sometimes, scents are strategically used to trigger an emotion or to associate some things with other things.
 This is the reason why there are times when you spend the entire day trying to figure out why a certain smell seems so familiar.